rancher/rancher-docs/docs/pages-for-subheaders/rancher-security.md

 ### Rancher Webhook Hardening

-The Rancher webhook deploys on both the upstream Rancher cluster and all provisioned clusters.
-For recommendations on hardening the Rancher webhook, see the [Hardening the Rancher Webhook](../reference-guides/rancher-security/rancher-webhook-hardening.md) guide.
+The Rancher webhook deploys on both the upstream (local) Rancher cluster and all provisioned clusters.
+See the [Hardening the Rancher Webhook](../reference-guides/rancher-security/rancher-webhook-hardening.md) guide for recommendations on protecting your clusters.